tomsah/starter-kit/README.md

 ## code Splitting
 Creating at build time separate chunks of JS that will only be loaded asynchronously

+"Code splitting exists to solve performance, and to solve the number 1 problem of performance, which is the amount of JavaScript you ship on your initial experience"

 what does webpack under the hood??? it takes your entry point,
 it passes it to a resolver (just making sure the file exists)